 Causes and Treatment for Double Vision

 Most people have experienced episodes of temporary double vision (diplopia) due to lack of sleep, severe headache or drinking too much alcohol.
-However, if double vision continues without a discernible reason, you should see your optometrist as soon as possible for an eye exam.
+However, if double vision continues without a discernible reason, you should see your Ophthalmologist as soon as possible for an eye exam.
 Seeing "double" could indicate a serious, underlying condition requiring intensive and immediate treatment.

 Possible Causes of Double Vision

 Conditions affecting the brain, optic nerve or circulatory system may produce double vision.
 These include but are not limited to:

 - Brain aneurysms